sawaiz/braunAdapterUSBC/readme.md

 ## Assembly
 Assembly is all surface mount with componets on one side of the board to make PNP assembly easy.

 ![assembly]

+## Ordering
+I havent tested the exported gerbers fully, I just upload the KiCad file.

+0.48 x 0.75 inches (12.1 x 19.1mm)

+At OSH Park 3 boards will cost 1.75 USD

+![renderTop]

+[renderTop]:  /img/renderTop.png   "Render with view from above"
+[renderIso1]: /img/renderIso1.png  "Isoemtric render from connector"
+[renderIso2]: /img/renderIso2.png  "Isometric render from outputs"
 [assembly]:   /img/assembly.png    "Assembly drawing for component positon"
 [schematic]:  /img/schematic.png   "Schematic of the circuit"